 I became interested in showing dogs while I had my black Standard, Juno, and attended many Companion shows with her.
 We won many trophies and rosettes and even a Best in Show at Stourbridge show for which she won a large cup.
 My love of showing continued with Jade and I started to show her at Kennel Club shows, at one of which she qualified for Crufts.
 She attended Crufts in 2005 and won a Very Highly Commended.
 During this time, Jade had been attending agility classes and it was obvious that she preferred agility, so I gave up showing her to concentrate on agility.

-I am now joining forces with Laura Hubble to start a new dog training business Pawmasters
+I am now in partnership with Laura Hubble in our dog training business Pawmasters

 I have tried during my 46 years at Linella to do my best to accommodate all sizes and breeds of dogs including cross-breeds.
 I have gained tremendous experience in handling dogs during this time and have gained a reputation for being able to handle all dogs regardless of their temperament.
 My aim has been and will continue to be to make the time your pet spends at Linella as happy and stress-free as possible, and for you the owner to receive a service that you will be pleased with.